 They are also healthy – and you can’t really say this for many tortillas out there.
 They’re nut and dairy-free, packed with protein, and if you need fiber to function and are missing it on keto, this is the ideal recipe for you.
 The fiber content is great and varied, thanks to the flax meal and psyllium husks added – and it can even be increased if you add some oat fiber to the mix.

-Early Mexicans didn’t have table cutlery (obviously).
+It might be that early Mexicans didn’t believe in silverware.
 That’s why they invented something much better: The tortilla!